sefidel/avalanche.nvim/README.md

 require("avalanche").apply()
 ```

-Note that lua version is an wrapper around `colorscheme avalanche`.
+Note that lua version is a wrapper around `colorscheme avalanche`.

 While this may make you think that avalanche supports Vim, it does not.
 Avalanche is made with lua and neovim-specific functions.